Cricket: Influence on other sports

 Cricket has close historical ties with Australian rules football and many players have competed at top levels in both sports.
 In 1858, prominent Australian cricketer Tom Wills called for the formation of a "foot-ball club" with "a code of laws" to keep cricketers fit during the off-season.
 The Melbourne Football Club was founded the following year, and Wills and three other members codified the first laws of the game.
 It is typically played on modified cricket fields.

 In England, a number of association football clubs owe their origins to cricketers who sought to play football as a means of keeping fit during the winter months.
 Derby County was founded as a branch of the Derbyshire County Cricket Club in 1884; Aston Villa (1874) and Everton (1876) were both founded by members of church cricket teams.
 Sheffield United's Bramall Lane ground was, from 1854, the home of the Sheffield Cricket Club, and then of Yorkshire; it was not used for football until 1862 and was shared by Yorkshire and Sheffield United from 1889 to 1973.

 In the late 19th century, a former cricketer, English-born Henry Chadwick of Brooklyn, New York, was credited with devising the baseball box score (which he adapted from the cricket scorecard) for reporting game events.
 The first box score appeared in an 1859 issue of the Clipper.
 The statistical record is so central to the game's "historical essence" that Chadwick is sometimes referred to as "the Father of Baseball" because he facilitated the popularity of the sport in its early days.

+The influence of cricket and other English sports in British India resulted in the local sports becoming standardised by the 1920s.
+The 21st century success of the Indian Premier League also inspired the growth of other sports leagues in India, with some of the native sports being further modernised, as with the popular Pro Kabaddi League.